kanedo/checkout_code/README.md

 export PYTHONPATH="$path:$PYTHONPATH"
 ```

+## development version a.k.a `HEAD`

+if you specify the commit as `HEAD` the tool will not checkout anything but the `--get-path` option will return your repository.
+That way you can use `HEAD` to point to your latest, possible uncommited, version

 ## environment files

 To make it easier to use you can also use [`.env`](https://github.com/theskumar/python-dotenv) files instead or in addition to CLI-options.
 You can specify the file by using `--env /path/to/.env/file` or it will [automatically search for files](https://github.com/theskumar/python-dotenv#getting-started).
 In the environment file just use